CHAMPION316/Riddle-Me-Batman/README.md

 * Feedback to the user on their input to the game

 ### Expectations
-* I expect to know that it is my game based on a username
+* I expect to have a username
 * I expect to know when the game starts and finishes
-* I expect to have the option of reading the rules or not
-* I expect not to be able to make any typing errors
+* I expect the game not to crash if incorrect input is typed
 * I expect feedback on performance

 \